Sew house shoes for warm weather!

 How to Get the Pattern

-The pattern is a women’s size 6, for a foot length of 9 inches.
-I’ve got instructions for resizing in the directions and in the video.
+The pattern is a women’s slippers in a size 6, for a foot length of 9 inches.
+I’ve got instructions for resizing the pattern in the directions and in the video.
 To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
 Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.

-To sew these, watch the video tutorial below.
+To sew the best summer slippers for yourself, watch the video tutorial below.
 If it won’t load below for some reason, you can also watch on YouTube here.
 And if you prefer a written tutorial, keep scrolling for that.

-To resize the pattern, first either measure the length and width of the person’s foot, or use google to find a foot length chart; there are a lot out there.
+Weather you have narrow or wide feet, you can resize the pattern for a perfect fit.
+First either measure the length and width of the person’s foot, or use google to find a foot length chart; there are a lot out there.
 Then cut the pattern on the horizontal lines to lengthen the or shorten the slipper, and cut on the vertical lines to widen or narrow it.
+Either tape or retrace the pattern, paying special attention to making sure it is the right size on the seam line, not the outer edge.

 Once your pattern is the correct size, cut the following, making sure to mirror image your cuts so you have a right and a left foot: